bradendouglass/Resume/resume.md

 representatives.
 A working and viable prototype was completed in FileMaker 11 and implemented.
 A much more concise project re-write is currently in the process using Ruby and the Rails framework.
-Other completed projects include: web presence redesign and knowledge forums to share information across the corporation.
+Other completed projects include: web presence redesign, inventory - job costing internal applications, and knowledge forums to share information across the corporation.
 When, not pushing text into Vim, day-to-day responsibilities include solving complex technical problems to aid business operations.

 __My Untitled Folder__
-Co-Host
+Podcast Co-Host
 2008 - 2011
 Myself and one co-host produced almost 100 episodes that focused on Apple, Google, the cloud and any up and coming tech.
 No one really listened to the podcast and after 3 years of constructing extensive weekly show notes, editing out issues in the audio, and trying to stretch ideas and questions out of the conversation I decided to cut the chord and pursue independent web media without my co-host.
-Never a one regret
+Never a one regret.

 __Benedict Advertising / Honkfish Social Media__
 Community Manager ("Social Media Artificier")